tlapik123/Project_Snake/README.md

  Negative effects

  Different levels maybe?

+ Using mouse to control the snake (Is it even possible?)

  ## Credit:
  To my sister Gabriela who is the author of all the music used.